-2 Days in Lima [Peru] Itinerary: Iconic Sites & Fantastic Flavours
+2 Days in Lima Itinerary: Iconic Sites & Fantastic Flavours

 Lima, the vibrant capital of Peru, is a bustling city with over 11 million residents (as of 2024).
-This mega-city sits cliff-side, overlooking a stunning coastline and is full of rich culture, fabulous gastronomy, and vibrant sites.
+This mega-city sits cliff-side, overlooking a stunning coastline and is full of rich culture, fabulous gastronomy, and amazing historical sites.

 We really enjoyed our couple days in Lima.
 After a long flight from Canada, we thought we should recover here before moving on to the rest of our Peru adventure.

-There’s a lot to see and do in Lima, and we hope that this itinerary helps discover some of the best sites on your short stay.
-Here’s our perfect 2 day Lima itinerary!
+There is a lot to see and do in Lima, and we hope this itinerary helps you discover some of the best spots for a short stay.
+Here is our perfect 2 day Lima itinerary.

 Out Roaming Life contains affiliate links and is a member of the Amazon Services LLC Affiliate Program.